 Times are uncertain and, as the Autumn fast approaches, there is no sign of that changing.
 This will have a significant impact on personal finances and how wealthy or not you feel in the coming months.
 We have no control over what will happen but we can make sure we are as prepared as possible.
 This Autumn 2020 personal finance overview aims to give you the tools to navigate the coming months.

-Tough times are ahead.
-Sadly, the economy is in bad shape.
-Jobs will be lost and people will be made redundant.
-Some estimates suggest unemployment could reach 10% this year.
-No one sets out to lose their job or relishes the idea, but there are certain things you can do to make the situation better […]
+Sadly, every year people lose their jobs and are made redundant.
+No one sets out to lose their job or relishes the idea, but there are certain things you can do to make the situation better if it does happen to you.
+I’m hoping to explain your key rights and what support is available to […]

 It’s no secret that coronavirus has been damaging to the economy and many have suffered and will continue to suffer as a result.
 Pressure has been mounting on the government to increase their economic response.
 They delivered in a Summer Statement or mini budget on 8th July.
 As we move into phase two of the […]